Sumatran rhinos are the smallest of the living rhinoceroses and the only Asian rhino with two horns.

-Characteristics include fringed ears, reddish-brown skin variably covered with long hair, and wrinkles around its eyes.
-Calves are born with a dense covering of hair which turns reddish brown in young adults and becomes sparse, bristly and almost black in older animals.
+They are covered with long hair and are more closely related to the extinct woolly rhinos than any of the other rhino species alive today.
+Calves are born with a dense covering that turns reddish brown in young adults and becomes sparse, bristly and almost black in older animals.

 The front horn is usually 25-80 cm long, while the posterior horn is usually quite small and often no more than 10 cm.

 Adult males grow to between 2-4m in length and reach up to 1-1.5m in height.
 They can weigh as much as 950kg, considerably less than their larger relatives elsewhere in Asia and Africa.